Pomegranate-Bird/ECE5_TurtleBotDocumentation/docs/index.md

 **Introduction:**
-    The Birb Team decided to create a TurtleBot, a common Robot used in robotics education.
-We decided that a TurtelBot would best represent ECE5, where we have learned many foundational topics that directly apply to Robotics.
-ECE5 has been instrumental in the creation of our TurtleBot, every topic we have learned has played a role in the completion of our project, topics such as C (Programming), Microcontrollers, Onshape(3D Modeling), and 3D printing.
+   The Birb Team decided to create a TurtleBot, a common robot used in robotics education.
+We chose a TurtleBot because it best represents ECE5, where we learned many foundational topics that directly apply to robotics.
+ECE5 has been instrumental in the creation of our TurtleBot, every topic we covered played a role in completing our project, including C programming, microcontrollers, Onshape for 3D modeling, and 3D printing.

 **3D Model:**